 One of the biggest challenges fast growing organisations have, is that a percentage of their tools are cloud/SaaS based and another percentage are on-premise or self/hosted.
 This comes with a wide range of integration difficulties, which older iPaaS technologies struggle to support.

-Next Generation iPaaS is replacing the way we integration software and services, with a simple, fast and highly affordable method of bringing software together.
-Next generation iPaaS includes an ecoystem of integrations to applications and service providers.
+Next Generation iPaaS also known as Integration Automation Platform is replacing the way we know integration software and services, with a simple, automated, fast and highly affordable method of bringing software together.
+Modern Integration Automation platforms such ONEiO, includes an ecoystem of off-the-shelf integrations to applications and service providers.

-Next Generation iPaaS also introduces a number of major benefits including; unlimited many-to-many connections, 100% subscription-based pricing and a ‘only pay for what you use’ commitments.
-This not only makes the technology the most ‘fit for purpose’ in modern, fast-moving businesses, but aligns with the most forward-thinking business models and financing methods too.
+Integration Automation Platform also introduces a number of major benefits including; unlimited many-to-many connections, 100% subscription-based pricing and a ‘only pay for what you use’ commitments.
+This not only makes the technology the most ‘fit for purpose’ in modern, fast-moving businesses, but aligns and scales-up with the most forward-thinking business models and financing methods too.